Have you failed at losing weight before?

 You see a Taco Bell drive thru, and the neon sign saying “Live Mas” is calling to you.
 Your willpower is fully depleted.
 You get the Cheesy Gordita Crunch, Cinnamon Sugar Churros, and two soft tacos, with a large Pepsi.

 When you get home, you are exhausted mentally, emotionally, and physically.
 You put your groceries away, sit down on the couch for some more Netflix and Trivia Crack, while eating peanut butter filled pretzels.
 You again realize that you are up way too late and head to bed.
+In the morning, it is unlikely that your willpower meter will be full.

 This story illustrates how decision fatigue can cumulatively eat away at your ability to make decisions that best align with your goals.
 In case you were wondering, the person in the above story was me, when I was over 400lbs.
 I was able to lose over 200lbs, because I am able to now manage my willpower.